MahmoudEldwakhly/Embedded_systems/Home Appliances Control Project/Readme.md

 # Home Appliances Control Project

 ## Overview
-This project is a **mobile-based home automation system** that allows users to control home appliances remotely using an Android application.
+This project is a **mobile-based home automation system** that allows users to control home appliances remotely using an GUI application.
 It is developed as part of the **CSE211: Introduction to Embedded Systems** course at **Ain Shams University**.

 The system is built using a **TM4C123GH6PM microcontroller**, which controls appliances based on user commands received via UART communication.
 It also monitors the room temperature and door status, triggering an alarm if the temperature exceeds a predefined threshold.